 D. Third-party Links, Sites and Services

-Our Service and products may contain links to third-party websites, advertisers, services, special offers, or other events or activities that are not owned or controlled by (xxx).
-We do not endorse or assume any responsibility for any such third-party sites, information, materials, products, or services.
-If you access any third party website, service, or content from (xxx), you do so at your own risk and you agree that (xxx) will have no liability arising from your use of or access to any third-party website, service or content.
+Our Service and products may contain links to third-party websites, advertisers, services, special offers, or other events or activities that are not owned or controlled by M2Mrgs apps, Inc. We do not endorse or assume any responsibility for any such third-party sites, information, materials, products, or services.
+If you access any third party website, service, or content from Sympies, you do so at your own risk and you agree that M2Mrgs apps, Inc. will have no liability arising from your use of or access to any third-party website, service or content.

 E. Termination

-(xxx) may terminate or suspend the license granted to its users at any time, with or without notice, upon violation of these Terms and policies. (xxx) reserves the right to decide whether User Content violates these Terms.
+M2Mrgs apps, Inc. may terminate or suspend the license granted to its users at any time, with or without notice, upon violation of these Terms and policies.
+M2Mrgs apps, Inc. reserves the right to decide whether User Content violates these Terms.

 F. Copyright Infringement